 Best Candidates for Facial Implants

-Facial implants are most often performed by a board-certified plastic surgeon.
-Surgery may be performed in an office surgical suite, outpatient surgery center, or hospital.
-Time in surgery is about 30 minutes to one hour.
 The procedure may be performed under local anesthesia (awake, but sedated) or general anesthesia (asleep).
 You can discuss the appropriate type of anesthesia with your doctor and the anesthesiologist.

-Jaw Implant Recovery
+Facial Implant Recovery

 Complications and Risks